DIGIVATIONS CAMP DEMIGOD INSTITUTE

 Junior Faculty-in-Residence

-Every summer for ten years, Jacob has taken on increasing responsibilities beginning as a CIT in 2016-18, Counselor and Co-Chef in 2019 and in 2020, as a member of the Virtual Camp Demigod focussing on operations and teaching neuroscience.
-Last summer, he oversaw the staff as Assistant Director.
-In 2023, he plans to add to his teaching repertoire with topics he's been studying at Cornell, including, Ancient Roman Gardens, Music Theory and Composition, and 3D Modeling.
 Starting in 2017, his international experience as a Delegate to the Model UN in Geneva, Switzerland, as a Vice Chair at WIMUN New York 2019, and as a selected member of the Ad Hoc Crisis Committee where he represented the KGB at Yale University Model UN, is helping to shape DIGIVATIONS XGENS Model UN summer Academy and Conference as well as the XGENS Delegation.
+In January 2023, he returned to Yale as a Faculty Advisor to the XGENS Delegation to YMUN.
 Jacob attended the Honors College at Central Washington University as a Running Start Home School High School Student with DIGIVATIONS XGENS.
 He graduated Summa Cum Laude, Valedictorian.
 Jacob finished third place nationally in the 2019 Kenpo karate and is a snowshoe guide in Leavenworth, Washington.
 Jacob is an education and fish production intern for the United States Department of the Interior Leavenworth Fish Hatchery.
-He is active in Cornell's BASE leadership group and his Co-op.
 He enjoys cooking, farming, computer games, D&D, traveling and immersing himself in historical and current events.
 He also has two Leonberger Service Dogs.

 Charis Martin (Cyprus and Scotland: 2015-2021 UNIVERSITY OF WASHINGTON CENTER FOR WESTERN EUROPEAN STUDIES DIGIVATIONS CAMP DEMIGOD YOUNG SCHOLAR IN ANCIENT GREEK & ROMAN CULTURES & MYTHOLOGY, CREATIVE WRITING & INNOVATION) graduated from the University of Edinburgh in 2018 with a Masters Degree in Ancient History, focussing on the Ancient Greek and Roman Civilizations.
 She credits growing up on the island of Cyprus, steeped in Greek culture and mythology, with nurturing her love for the ancient world and the tales that formed and inspired it.
 She has spent eleven years working with children from the ages of three to fifteen and loves the opportunity to share her knowledge with them and see them develop interests of their own.
 Her own interests include writing original stories and fan fiction, reading, sailing, scuba-diving, archery and acting.
 She also speaks Greek and often attempts cooking traditional Greek foods.
 She shares her love for mythology with demigods through questions, writing, workshops, innovation classes and roleplaying.
 This will be her 10th summer at Camp Demigod as an advisor and SKYPE guest scholar.